• Home

 For a rental vacation on a reasonable budget here are some words of advice: Be flexible.
 Plan early.
 Book now.

-This type of DIY holiday takes preplanning, but the potential benefits are many:
+This type of DIY holiday takes preplanning, but the potential benefits of a vacation rental over a hotel are many:

 • More privacy